alalaxjz/HilbertCurve-HanoiTower-visualization-in-C/README.md

     return 0;
 }<br></pre>

-The second method can also work but we should turn d into three digits system instead of two and each level consider one digits.
+The second method can also work but we should turn d into three digits system instead of two and each level consider one bits.
 The rotate can be difficult.
 I come up with starting from the down left corner(x=0,y = height-1). now d2xy instead of using x and y we us row and column to show the triangle(row 1 has 1 column, row 2 has 2 column).
 For rotating we use the formula, something like r = size-r', y = size - r' - y'.
 The formula can be searched online.
 After traversing through each level and its unit we then change it back to the xy system on the canva and cout.